ora0600/confluent-ksqldb-hands-on-workshop/labs/06_usecase_track-and-trace-ccloud.md

-# Use case TRACK & TRACE (need to be rewrite for Confluent Cloud)
+# Use case TRACK & TRACE (Ready for Confluent Cloud)
 In retail you will send your orders to your customer, right?
 For this a shipment have be created and you should able to follow the shipment (and of course the logistic service partner and your customers too).

 ## Create a stream (DDL for Orders)